This is the multi-page printable view of this section. Click here to print.

 Minimum system requirements

-Platform support is provided by Electron as defined in Electron github repo Readme Each Electron release provides binaries for macOS, Windows, and Linux. macOS (Big Sur and up): Electron provides 64-bit Intel and Apple Silicon / ARM binaries for macOS.
+Platform support is provided by Electron as defined in Electron github repo Readme Each Electron release provides binaries for macOS, Windows, and Linux. macOS (Monterey and up): Electron provides 64-bit Intel and Apple Silicon / ARM binaries for macOS.
 Windows (Windows 10 and up): Electron provides ia32 (x86), x64 (amd64), and arm64 binaries for Windows.
 Windows on ARM support was added in Electron 5.0.8.
 Support for Windows 7, 8 and 8.

-Keyboard shortcuts
+Keyboard default shortcuts

 Supported publication formats